Skip to Content

 Newer radiation technologies such as intensity-modulated proton therapy may reduce scatter during whole-brain and whole-body irradiation and result in the sparing of normal tissues.
-It is unknown whether such technologies result in reduced late effects from radiation.[13,20,21]
+When these highly conformal radiation treatments are employed, interim imaging is commonly performed to detect changes in cyst volume, with treatment plans modified as appropriate.[20,21,22] It is unknown whether such technologies result in reduced late effects from radiation.[13,21,22,23]

 Tumor progression remains a concern, and it is usually not possible to repeat the radiation dose.
 In selected cases, stereotactic radiation therapy can be delivered as a single large dose of radiation to a small field.[Level of evidence: 3iC] Proximity of the craniopharyngioma to vital structures, particularly the optic nerves, limits this to small tumors within the sella.[Level of evidence: 3iiiDiii]